HELPING TEENS STAY BALANCED

 You could say:

 Another one of our roles as parents is to observe the contexts in which our teen has low self-esteem.
-For example, do they tend to criticize their appearance throughout the day or does it tend to happen specifically after they spend hours on TikTok or Instagram?
-It’s important to put things into perspective and to provide our teens with the real information.
+For example, do they criticize their appearance throughout the day or does it tend to happen specifically after they spend hours on TikTok or Instagram?
+It’s important to put things into perspective and to provide our teens with accurate information.

-In this case, you could suggest that your teen watches The Social Dilemma, which breaks down how social media and its algorithms work.
+If the above example applies to your teen, you could suggest that they watch The Social Dilemma, a docu-drama that breaks down how social media and its algorithms work.
 You can also remind your teen that Instagram is known for its abundant use of filters that modify appearance.

-• As a family, have fun writing down your qualities, strengths and what makes you unique;
+- As a family, spend some time writing down your qualities, strengths, and what makes you unique

-• Focus on the efforts made rather than the results;
+- Focus on the effort rather than the result

-• Encourage teens to step out of their comfort zone so they can get to know themselves better and face their fears.
+- Encourage your teen to step out of their comfort zone so they can get to know themself better and face their fears

 Cynthia Graton reminds us that it’s normal for teens to get a little down on themselves every now and then.
 Adolescence is a big adjustment!
 Being there for them and giving them lots of love can make all the difference on those more challenging days.